benedikt-wueller/bezier-spline-kotlin/README.md

 Check out the [BezierSpline](https://github.com/Bw2801/bezier-spline-kotlin/wiki/BezierSpline) documentation for further customization options.

 You can create open or closed bezier splines for any amount of dimensions using the provided `FloatBezierSpline`, `DoubleBezierSpline` and `Vector` implementations.
-You may also create a custom bezier spline implementation (see the wiki).
+You may also create a custom bezier spline implementation (check out the wiki).

 ```java
 BezierSpline<Double, Vector3D> spline = new DoubleBezierSpline<>(true); // true = closed